ChainReaction-LTD/create-pr-action/README.md

  - base-branch (required): The name of the branch that the Pull Request should be based on.
  - head-branch (required): The name of the branch that the changes should be pulled from.
  - pr-title (required): The title of the Pull Request.
+ - pr-body (optional): The body of the Pull Request (as Markdown).
  - enable-auto-merge (optional): A boolean flag to indicate whether auto-merge should be enabled for the created Pull Request.
 Default is true.
+ - merge-method (optional): The merge method when auto-merge is enabled: MERGE / REBASE / SQUASH (default: SQUASH).

 ## Usage